Hallstatt

 Hofburg Imperial Palace

-Habsburg winter residence with ornate state rooms. €12.50 entry.
-Less crowded than Vienna’s palaces but equally impressive.
+This Habsburg winter residence features ornate state rooms.
+Entry is €12.50.
+While it’s less crowded than Vienna’s palaces, it’s equally impressive.

 Bergisel Ski Jump